 Interest expense can be easily found out from the face of the income statement.

 The total tax on net profits that the entity is going to pay.

 Interest expense of 60,000

 Depreciation and Amortization of 20,000

 Therefore, the interest coverage ratio, we will calculate as follows:

 Interest coverage ratio = [120000 + 20000 – 24000] / 60000 = 1.93

 With the calculator, even a layman can calculate the interest service coverage.
 But, interpreting the result is the next challenge.
 For example, in the above illustration, we see that the ICR is 1.93.
 It means that the entity has 1.93 times of cash available to pay for the interest expense in the period.

-Normally, higher the ratio, higher would be the ability of the entity to serve the interest payments.
+Normally, the higher the ratio, the higher would be the ability of the entity to serve the interest payments.